 Household Poisons

-Human pain relief such as ibuprofen and acetaminophen are the most common causes of toxicity in dogs and cats.
+Human pain relief medications such as ibuprofen and paracetamol are among the most common causes of toxicity in dogs and cats.

 Overview